-You'll find top-notch java at Café in the Woods and regionally sourced breakfast and lunch fare such as blueberry flapjacks and a salmon burger.
+You'll find top-notch java at Seabiscuit Bakery and regionally sourced breakfast and lunch fare such as chocolate babka and a terragon chicken sandwich.

 Front Street Grill has plenty of satisfying lunch and dinner options, but you can't go wrong with fresh oysters or the local Penn Cove mussels, which can be ordered in any one of nine different preparations.

 Thursday through Sunday in the summer, dinner guests at the Orchard Kitchen sip champagne and nibble hors d'oeuvres in the garden—the restaurant sits on a five-acre organic farm—before moving to communal tables for a stellar four-course meal.
 The ever-changing menu might include seasonal mush rooms with pork belly or a plum napoleon with ginger-mascarpone cream.